Overview of Application Gateway

 - Secure Sockets Layer (SSL) offload - This feature takes the costly task of decrypting HTTPS traffic off your web servers.
-By terminating the SSL connection at the Application Gateway and forwarding the request to the server unencrypted, the web server is unburdened by the decryption.
+By terminating the SSL connection at the Application Gateway and forwarding the request to the server unencrypted, the web server is unburdened by decryption.
 Application Gateway re-encrypts the response before sending it back to the client.
 This feature is useful in scenarios where the back-end is located in the same secured virtual network as the Application Gateway in Azure.

 - End to End SSL - Application Gateway supports end to end encryption of traffic.
 Application Gateway does this by terminating the SSL connection at the application gateway.
 The gateway then applies the routing rules to the traffic, re-encrypts the packet, and forwards the packet to the appropriate backend based on the routing rules defined.
 Any response from the web server goes through the same process back to the end user.

 - URL-based content routing - This feature provides the capability to use different back-end servers for different traffic.
-Traffic for a folder on the web server or for a CDN could be routed to a different back-end, reducing unneeded load on backends that don't serve specific content.
+Traffic for a folder on the web server or for a CDN could be routed to a different back-end.
+This capability reduces unneeded load on backends that don't serve specific content.

 - Multi-site routing - Application gateway allows for you to consolidate up to 20 websites on a single application gateway.